 The Evolution of Kitchens

-The size and design of kitchens has changed a lot in the past century or so.
+The size and design of kitchens have changed a lot in the past century or so.
 Over the years, innovations in cabinet design and appliances, coupled with new family habits, have influenced the average kitchen size.

 In the pre-1900s era, kitchens were much smaller than they are today and were typically hidden away from the rest of the house.